Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What are the penalties for late CIS filing?

+The taxman really doesn’t like waiting.
+Miss the filing or payment deadline by a single day and you'll get an immediate £100 penalty.
 At 2 months late, that fine doubles.
-At 6 and 12 months late, the penalty reaches £300 (or 5% of the CIS deductions on the return, if that's higher).
+At 6 and 12 months late, it reaches £300 (or 5% of the CIS deductions on the return, if that's higher).
 Any longer and you might face an additional penalty of £3,000, or 100% of the CIS deductions on the return.

 Self assessment tax returns done right with RIFT

-What is a CIS tax return and how much tax do I owe?
-A common question and there are a few ways to work out how much tax you should be paying.
-If you're employed then tax will be taken from your salary by your employer using your tax code.
-If you have other sources of income, though, you may have calculations to make to work out your tax return.
-If you file your own self assessment tax returns then tax returns can be difficult to get right and dangerous to get wrong.
+What’s a CIS tax return and how much tax do I owe?
+These are questions we hear a lot at RIFT, and there are actually a few ways to work out how much tax you should be paying.
+If you're paid via PAYE, then tax will be taken from your salary by your employer using your tax code.
+If you’ve got other money coming in, though, then things get more complicated.
+You might find yourself filing Self Assessment tax returns, which can be tricky to get right and dangerous to get wrong.

 Our Guarantee means you'll never lose a penny

-When you claim your construction tax refund with RIFT, our unique RIFT Guarantee means that you don't have to worry about the taxman reclaiming any of your money.
-So long as you give us full and accurate information, if HMRC disagrees with the amount that we’ve claimed and ask for the money back, we’ll pay it.
+When you claim your construction tax rebate with RIFT, our unique RIFT Guarantee means you never have to worry about the taxman reclaiming any of your money.
+So long as you give us full and accurate information, if HMRC disagrees with the amount we’ve claimed and asks for the money back, we’ll pay it.
 It won’t cost you a penny.RIFT Guarantee

 "RIFT helped me after my previous accountants messed up and left me with fines."